 - Hosting of post-doctoral fellows to advance research and contribute to curriculum development;

-- Hosting of practitioners-in-residence to share their insights on challenges and successes of work in GMAP;
+- Hosting of resident practitioners and visiting practitioners to share their insights on challenges and successes of work in GMAP;

 - An annual Frontiers of Prevention conference with scholars and practitioners from around the world; and

-- Partnerships with NGOs and universities to promote atrocity prevention.
+- Developing partnerships with NGOs and universities to promote atrocity prevention.

 Opportunities to Support the Work of I-GMAP